 For those who would like more information in relation to diamonds, we would advise the following:

-There are many articles and you-tube videos relating to the 4 C’s – we explain them briefly below.
+– There are many online articles and YouTube videos relating to the 4 C’s – we explain them briefly below.

 The diamond carat relates to the weight of a diamond.
 Broadly speaking, the larger the carat, the bigger the diamond, however this is a bit over simplified.
 It is possible to get a diamond with a larger spread, in other words, it looks larger than it actually is.
 It is possible to get a 0.90 carat diamond which looks larger than a 1.0 carat diamond simply because the spread of the 0.90 carat diamond is larger.
 We specialise in identifying excellent cut diamonds which appear larger than they are – our access to over 250,000 diamonds facilitates us to do this.